VirtusLab/git-machete/docs/source/github_access_config_keys.rst

     Only ``machete.github.organization`` and ``machete.github.repository`` must be specified together.

 ..
-    Text order in this file is relevant, if you want to change something, find each occurrence of ``.. include:: github_config_keys.rst`` and if this occurrence has ``start-line`` or ``end-line`` options provided, make sure that after changes the output text stays the same.
+    Text order in this file is relevant, if you want to change something, find each occurrence of ``.. include:: github_access_config_keys.rst`` and if this occurrence has ``start-line`` or ``end-line`` options provided, make sure that after changes the output text stays the same.